© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Newtown Hall Castle Mound is a scheduled monument protected by Cadw under reference MG160.
 View the official record →

-Newtown Hall Castle Mound is a motte situated in Montgomeryshire, Wales, and forms part of the medieval defensive landscape of the Welsh Marches.
+Newtown Hall Castle Mound is a motte dating to the Norman period in Montgomeryshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG160.

 Newtown Hall Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Newtown Hall Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG160.